Cardinals–Seahawks rivalry

 The Cardinals–Seahawks rivalry is a National Football League (NFL) rivalry between the Arizona Cardinals and Seattle Seahawks.

 This is one of the newer rivalries in the NFL, emerging in the early 2000s, as the two teams only became rivals after both were relocated to the NFC West as a result of the league's realignment in 2002.
 This rivalry has become one of the NFL's more bitter in recent years, as the mid-to-late 2010s often saw the Seahawks and Cardinals squaring off for NFC West supremacy.

-The Seahawks lead the overall series, 31–22–1.
+The Seahawks lead the overall series, 32–22–1.
 The two teams have not met in the playoffs.

 History

-1976–2001: Early years
+Early years

 The Seahawks came into the league in 1976 as an expansion team and play the Cardinals six times as an inter-conference opponent.
 As a St. Louis-based team, the Cardinals won both meetings between the two franchises, and as an Arizona-based franchise, the Cardinals went 3–1 against the Seahawks.
 The Cardinals won the first five games of the series until the Seahawks beat the Cardinals 33–14 at the Kingdome in 1998.

-2002–2011: Move to NFC West
+2000s: Move to NFC West

 The rivalry between the Cardinals and Seahawks became a full-fledged one in 2002, when the two teams were placed in the NFC West as part of the NFL realignment.
 The teams split their 2000s meetings, going 8–8 against each other.
 Both teams swept the other en route to Super Bowl appearances, with the Seahawks sweeping the Cardinals in 2005 en route to a Super Bowl XL berth and the Cardinals returning the favor in 2008 en route to an appearance in Super Bowl XLIII.

+2010s: Fight for NFC West supremacy

 In 2010, the Seahawks hired Pete Carroll as head coach.
 Carroll won his first three meetings against the Cardinals as Seahawks coach, before the Cardinals beat the Seahawks 23–20 in overtime in the final week of the 2011 season.